andaze/WebCorporate/content/services/design/index.en.md

-## 導入事例
+## Case study

-### **Site: Andaze corporate site**
+### Site: Andaze corporate site

+#### Issues:
-**Issues** We used to build our website using various systems such as FrontPage, IBM Home Page Builder and DreamWeaver.
+ We used to build our website using various systems such as FrontPage, IBM Home Page Builder and DreamWeaver.
 Later, when we adopted WordPress, problems occurred due to version upgrades of the mainframe and plug-ins.
 We were also worried about the security vulnerability, which was worrying us.

+#### Solution:
-**Solutin** Deciding that a "static website" would be sufficient for a site that did not require a database, we decided to migrate to Azure Static Web Apps when it was released, and carefully searched for a tool with a "simple development environment," "quick to build," and "easy to manage.
+Deciding that a "static website" would be sufficient for a site that did not require a database, we decided to migrate to Azure Static Web Apps when it was released, and carefully searched for a tool with a "simple development environment," "quick to build," and "easy to manage.
 They then discovered and selected Hugo, a static site generator developed in the Google Go language.
 As a result, the time and mental burden on the site operations staff was reduced, and productivity in content creation increased.

+#### Performance:
-**Performance** Enter the URL of any of our corporate sites in PageSpeed Insights and you will see that it is performing well by Google.
+Enter the URL of any of our corporate sites in PageSpeed Insights and you will see that it is performing well by Google.

 Andaze will quickly build a static website using our static site generator "Hugo".
 Please feel free to contact us for a consultation so that we can gain a deeper understanding of your current situation and suggest ways to improve it.